-The National Flood Insurance Program (NFIP), which is administered by the Federal Emergency Management Agency (FEMA), publishes Flood Insurance Rate Maps (FIRMs) that identify areas of flooding known as Special Flood Hazard Areas (SFHAs).
-Published FIRMs are updated by FEMA about every 10 years.
-The most recent FIRMs for Lee's Summit were published on January 20, 2017.
+The National Flood Insurance Program (NFIP), which is administered by the Federal Emergency Management Agency (FEMA), publishes Flood Insurance Rate Maps (FIRMs) that identify Special Flood Hazard Areas (SFHAs), also known as 100-year flood zones or 1% annual chance flood zones, for communities.
+The most recent FIRMs for the City of Lee's Summit are effective as of January 20, 2017.

 The City of Lee's Summit has participated in the NFIP since April 3, 1978 so FEMA can offer flood insurance protection to ALL residents and property owners, not just those located within the designated SFHA (100-year flood zone).

 Residents can contact the Public Works Department for help in determining if their property is located within the SFHA on the FEMA FIRM.
 However, FEMA's Flood Map Service Center provides electronic FIRMs for public use, as well.
 The City has prepared step-by-step instructions to aid residents and businesses in finding a property on FEMA's Flood Map Service Center.

 PROPERTIES LOCATED IN A DESIGNATED FLOODPLAIN

 According to the NFIP, residential and commercial buildings located in the SFHA (100-year flood zone) with mortgages and/or loans from federally-regulated or insured lenders are required to carry flood insurance.
 Flood insurance rates are determined by FEMA and your insurance agent but more information on flood insurance rates, requirements, and claims can be found on the FloodSmart website.